rachanahegde/tarot-card-reader/README.md

  - Save pathways to card art and descriptions in JSON data file
  - Build the tarot reading page using javascript and CSS for animations and DOM changes
  - Display three card reading with explanation associated with each card below
- - Make website responsive for mobile and tablet
+ - Make website responsive for mobile and tablet with flexbox and CSS grid within Tailwind

 ## Implementation
 Technologies used: